IMPORTANT NOTICE: Please review all 2020 season visitor information before visiting. Click here to learn more.

 Are service animals allowed?

 In compliance with ADA regulations, service dogs are allowed in the zoo.
-As defined by the ADA, a service animal is defined as a dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
+As defined by the ADA, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
 The task(s) performed by the dog must be directly related to the person’s disability.
 Pets providing emotional support, well being, comfort, or companionship are not recognized as service animals under ADA regulations.
 Please be aware that pets, emotional support animals, and therapy animals are not allowed inside the zoo.

 For the safety of the service animal and the animals in the zoo, service dogs not allowed in the following areas: Deer Forest, Petting Zoo, Parakeet Aviary, Elk Forest (Train Ride), or the Bird Show Area.
 We also ask that those with service animals please keep their distance from the following exhibits: lions, tigers, cheetahs, servals, leopard, chimpanzees, and giraffes.

 Can I bring in food for the animals?
 Can I feed the animals?

 Sorry, food for the animals is not permitted as it can seriously harm our animals.
 The United States Department of Agriculture prohibits visitors from bringing any food into the zoo to feed the animals.
 Any food brought to the zoo for animal consumption will be confiscated.
 Feeding “people food” purchased for or brought into the zoo for human consumption or even feeding plants growing in the zoo can be VERY harmful to the animals and is NOT ALLOWED.